Uberspace/lab/source/guide_goaccess.rst

 Step 1 - Enable the Web Server Log
 ----------------------------------

-Please follow the instructions by the Uberspace manual_ to enable the web server logs.
+Please follow the instructions in :manual:`the uberspace manual <web-logs>` to enable the web server logs.

 .. note:: Please consider, after the web server log enabling, it needs some time to have some entries in your new log files.
 Depends on the web traffic.